kormixensnik34/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity, bugs, and wasted time.
 It's important to write clear, maintainable code first and optimize only when profiling indicates a bottleneck.

+# 2023-12-03
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+Focus on writing clean, maintainable code first, and only optimize when necessary.
+Measure performance, identify bottlenecks, and prioritize improvements based on their impact.
+Remember that optimizing too early can lead to complex, hard-to-understand code that may not actually improve overall performance.